-Earlier this week we made a set of recycled egg carton cup ducklings, and shared a little trick to help make them float (!!!).
-They were such an incredible hit, we decided to use up the stack of egg cartons we had sitting on a shelf and visit the ocean – with an egg carton cup floating whale!
+Earlier this week we made a set of recycled egg carton cup ducklings and shared a little trick to help make them float (!!!).
+They were such an incredible hit, we decided to use up the stack of egg cartons we had sitting on a shelf and visit the ocean – with a floating egg carton whale!

 Our little baby Beluga (to be exact) is a cinch to make, so you can create a whole pod – even different species, depending on the colors you use and shapes of your egg carton cups.

-To get you in the proper whale-crafting headspace, gather your materials and turn up this Raffi playlist for solid Beluga jams.
-This sweet little egg carton whale ended up being a fantastic STEAM learning opportunity and a fun way for kids to participate in creating a bit of science in action!
+This sweet little egg carton whale ended up being a fantastic STEAM-learning opportunity and a fun way for kids to participate in creating a bit of science in action!

 To make your own floating egg carton whale you’ll need: